• Home

 IPC members

-• Chairman: Dr. Larry Paxton, The John Hopkins University Applied Physics Laboratory, United States;
+• Chairman: Dr. Larry Paxton, The Johns Hopkins University Applied Physics Laboratory, United States;

-• Chairman: Prof. Amnon Ginati, European Space Agency (ESA), The Netherlands;
+• Chairman: Prof. Amnon Ginati, European Space Agency (ESA), Netherlands (Kingdom of the);

 • Rapporteur: Prof. Klaus Briess, Technische Universität Berlin, Germany;